nanosize/mergetools/README.md

 ## Maya Style Merge Tool
 ![](https://i.imgur.com/EQ0rLzV.gif)

-Usage: Get mesh_merge_tool.zip from the latest [release](https://github.com/Stromberg90/Scripts/releases) install it and then in Edit mode use the new tool that appears in the left-side Toolbar.
+Usage: Get the `mesh_merge_tool.zip` from the latest [release](https://github.com/Stromberg90/Scripts/releases), install it, and then in Edit mode use the new tool that appears in the left-side Toolbar.
 You can right click on the tool icon to set a hotkey for switching to the tool.

 ![](https://i.imgur.com/EuHTXth.png)

-You can also choose to hotkey mesh.merge_tool in the Blender Preferences > Keymap > 3D View > Mesh > Mesh (Global) if you wish to call the operator directly instead of using the tool (NOTE: It is recommended that if you choose to do this then you should enable the "Wait for Input" checkbox when setting up your hotkey.
+You can also choose to hotkey `mesh.merge_tool` in the Blender Preferences > Keymap > 3D View > Mesh > Mesh (Global) if you wish to temporarily invoke the operator directly for a single merge, instead of fully switching to the tool.
+(NOTE: You can enable the "Wait for Input" checkbox in the hotkey to change whether the operator activates immediately or waits for mouse input.
+When used this way the operator currently requires a click to confirm the merge.)

 Click and hold the left mouse button on a vertex or edge and then drag it onto a second vertex or edge and release the mouse button to merge them.
 You can control whether to merge at the first or last vertex/edge, or the center between the two, via a dropdown in the Tool Settings bar at the top of the 3D Viewport, OR you can press the 1, 2, 3, A, C, F, or L key while dragging to change the merge location on the fly before you release the mouse button.
 - 1, A, or F will merge at the First component.